Purpose of committee

 (g) To consider confidential reports on investigations carried out by Internal Audit of suspected fraud; corruption or bribery allegations within the Council or its partners.

-(h) To liaise with the Audit Commission regarding the appointment of the Council’s External Auditor; to consider the appointed External Auditor’s annual letter, relevant reports, and the report to those charged with governance.
+(h) To make proper arrangements regarding the appointment of the Council’s External Auditor; to consider the appointed External Auditor’s annual letter, relevant reports, and the report to those charged with governance.

 (i) To comment on the scope and depth of external audit work and to ensure it gives value for money.